writetosalman/movie-recommendation/README.md

 - **React** tests are executed by command `jest` or `npm run test`
 - **PHP** tests are executed by `./vendor/bin/phpunit`

+### Building Assets

+If you want to rebuild assets, run `npm run production` or `npm run dev` based on your environment.

 --